Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: Mixing time of the Markov chain

 and the proof follows by adding over $v \in \mathcal{V}_{\mathrm m} \setminus (S \cup \{u\})$. \end{proof}

 For two assignments $X$ and $Y$ on a subset of variables $V$, we say that $X$ and $Y$ have a \emph{discrepancy} at $v \in V$ when $X(v) \ne Y(v)$.
-In~\cite{feng2020} the authors manage to bound \eqref{eq:influence-coupling} by a constant that does not depend on $n$ when the considered formula has bounded degree.
-However, their argument breaks under the presence of high-degree variables due to the fact that we cannot control the number of bad clauses in a path of clauses unless the path has length at least $\Omega(\log n)$.
-Here instead we perform the coupling process developed in~\cite{galanis2019counting} over auxiliary variables, which accounts for the presence of bad clauses.
+In~\cite{feng2020} the authors bound \eqref{eq:influence-coupling} by a constant (independent of $n$) when the underlying formula has bounded degree.
+However, the argument there breaks under the presence of high-degree variables due to the fact that we cannot control the number of bad clauses in a path of clauses unless the path has length at least $\Omega(\log n)$.
+Here instead we adapt the coupling process developed in~\cite{galanis2019counting}, which accounts for the presence of bad clauses.
+The main difference with respect to~\cite{galanis2019counting} is that here we only couple over some auxiliary variables, which significantly simplifies the analysis and leads to tighter bounds on the influences among marked variables.
+Later we extend this coupling over auxiliary variable to all marked and auxiliary variables so that we can apply Proposition~\ref{prop:influence-coupling}.